Tomáš Kalas: Loans to Middlesbrough

 On 9 January 2015, Middlesbrough announced that Kalas would spend the remainder of the 2014–15 season on loan at the Championship club.
 The day after signing with the Boro, Kalas made his debut for Middlesbrough in a 0–0 draw against Reading.
 Manager Aitor Karanka praised Kalas' aptitude to the right-back position, where Middlesbrough had been challenged following a long-term injury to Damià Abella in September 2014.

 Kalas retained his position as the right-back against Huddersfield Town and Cardiff City.
 During the game against Cardiff City on 20 January 2015, Kalas suffered a high ankle sprain.
 On 10 February 2015, Kalas returned to the starting line-up in a 2–1 away win against Blackpool.
 On 14 April 2015, Kalas provided an assist to fellow Chelsea loanee Patrick Bamford as Middlesbrough beat Wolves 2–1 at home.

 Due to regulations of a short-term loan, Kalas was unable to finish out his season playing for the Boro.
 Although he missed the final three games of the season, he did ask permission to stay with Middlesbrough and train with the team until the season finished.
 Kalas played a big role in the Boro making it to the play-offs, although they were unable to beat Norwich City in the final to achieve promotion to the Premier League.

 On 13 July 2015, Kalas moved on to Middlesbrough for a second time until the end of the 2015–16 season.

-On 23 July 2015, Kalas signed a new three-year deal at Chelsea, therefore keeping him at the club until 2018.
+The same year on 23 July, he signed a new three-year contract at Chelsea, therefore keeping him at the club until 2018.
 On 9 August 2015, Kalas started against Preston North End in the opening game of the season, where he retained his spot as right-back from the previous season.
 During the first half of the season, Kalas was the starting right-back, but was dropped later on for the in-form Emilio Nsue.
 Even though he was playing a lot less, Middlesbrough manager Aitor Karanka stated that Kalas was still important in their chase for promote to the Premier League.
 On 19 April 2016, Kalas played his last game for the Boro coming on as a late substitute as the Boro held out for the draw against league leaders Burnley.

 Although there were talks about Kalas returning to Middlesbrough for a third spell, nothing materialised while Kalas received interest from other teams.